igorkry/tnt4j-streams/README.md

 #### Generic parser parameters

- * `UseActivityDataAsMessageForUnset` - flag indicating weather RAW activity data shall be put into field `Message` if there is no mapping defined for that field in stream parser configuration or value was not resolved by parser from RAW activity data. **NOTE:** it is recommended to use it for **DEBUGGING** purposes only.
+ * `UseActivityDataAsMessageForUnset` - flag indicating weather Raw activity data shall be put into field `Message` if there is no mapping defined for that field in stream parser configuration or value was not resolved by parser from Raw activity data. **NOTE:** it is recommended to use it for **DEBUGGING** purposes only.
 For a production version of your software, remove this property form stream parser configuration.
 Default value - `false`.
 (Optional)
  * `ActivityDelim` - defining activities delimiter symbol used by parsers.
 Value can be one of: `EOL` - end of line, or `EOF` - end of